 - It has an extensive tax treaty network.

-- Germany has the largest banking sector (in absolute terms) in the European Union (EU) and a comparatively large number of banks.
+- Germany has the largest banking sector (in absolute terms) in the European Union and a substantial number of credit institutions (the largest network in Europe).
+Although consolidation has lowered the number of banks in recent years, Germany still supports more banks per person than any other developed country.

 - Residents may hold foreign exchange and domestic currency accounts both domestically and overseas, whereby domestic currency accounts are freely convertible into foreign currency.